 When the intra-abdominal pressure is excessive, usually >40 mm Hg, the overwhelming increase of vascular resistance can produce tension pneumoperitoneum.
 This state can occur with loss of neuromuscular paralysis, for example, intraoperatively.
 Venous return, cardiac output, and blood pressure drop precipitously.
 Volume status must be optimized to prevent tension pneumoperitoneum at lower pressures.
 In general, the intra-abdominal pressure should be kept below 15–20 mm Hg.
 The response to tension pneumoperitoneum should be immediate desufflation.

 Tachycardia and ventricular extrasystoles due to hypercapnia are usually benign, but fatal dysrhythmias can occur with very high arterial partial pressure of CO2 (PaCO2).
-Vagal stimulation by peritoneal distention can ...
+Vagal stimulation by peritoneal ...